beginner

 ↓

-Hidden vehicles appear once charged above threshold
+Hidden vehicles reappear once charged above the threshold

 Active Rides